myriadrf/LimeSuite/docs/setup/compilation.rst

 Compilation
 -----------

-In the root folder of the repository run these commands:
+In the root directory of the repository run these commands:

 .. code-block:: bash

-    cd build # Change working directory to the build folder cmake .. # Generate make file
+    mkdir build # Create the build directory cd build # Change working directory to the build directory cmake .. # Generate make file
     make # Compile the program

-After a successful compilation the resulting binaries are placed in the `build/bin/` folder located in the root directory of the repository.
+After a successful compilation the resulting binaries are placed in the `build/bin/` directory located in the root directory of the repository.

 Testing